suryasundarraj/rpi-mcp3008-analogData-thingspeak/README.md

 ## Thingspeak Configuration

-1. Login to your Thingspeak Account and Click on My Channels
+1. Login to your Thingspeak Account

+2. Click on Channels -> My Channels

+![image] [images/channel.png]

-2. Open the channel created by you and Click on API Keys
+3. Open the channel created by you and Click on API Keys

-3. Copy the Write API Key and Paste it on the adcRpi/adcRpi.py Line Number 11
+4. Copy the Write API Key and Paste it on the adcRpi/adcRpi.py Line Number 11

 ## Setting up the SPI enviroinment on Raspberry Pi